tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/对象管理/文件夹管理/创建文件夹_intl_en.md

 You have created a bucket.
 For more information, see [Creating a Bucket](https://intl.cloud.tencent.com/document/product/436/13309).

 ## Directions
-1. Log in to the [COS Console](https://console.cloud.tencent.com/cos5) and click **Bucket List** in the left sidebar to enter the bucket list page.
+1. Log in to the [COS Console](https://console.cloud.tencent.com/cos5) and click **Bucket List** on the left sidebar to enter the bucket list page.
 2. Click the bucket in which you want to create the folder to enter the bucket management page.
 ![](https://main.qcloudimg.com/raw/70f39c92db05d363959658060fd632ec.png)
 3. Click **Create Folder** in the **File List** tab.